 The University of Arizona offers Master of Music and Doctor of Musical Arts degrees in Choral Conducting.
 Students are provided with regular opportunities each semester to rehearse and conduct university ensembles.
-Selected students are afforded additional leadership experiences through Graduate Teaching Assistantships, including with Collegium Musicum (director), Treble Glee (director) and University Community Chorus, Green Valley Community Chorus, Northminster Presbyterian Church, The Good Shepherd United Church of Christ and St. Mark’s United Methodist Church.
+Selected students are afforded additional leadership experiences through Graduate Teaching Assistantships, including with Treble Glee, University Community Chorus, Green Valley Community Chorus, Northminster Presbyterian Church, The Good Shepherd United Church of Christ and St. Mark’s United Methodist Church.
 Graduate students in the program also regularly hold a variety of part-time, professional conducting positions in the greater Tucson area.

 The graduate choral program embodies its commitment to and value of diversity and equity through an innovative curriculum, intentional programming, and recruitment, support and inclusion of a diverse population in each conducting cohort.
 In addition, the program hosts the University of Arizona Choral Studies Arizona Distinguished Speakers Series, featuring content-area experts presenting lectures on underrepresented composers and musics.
 The series is an integral part of the curriculum but also is made freely available to all.

 Students who wish to apply can find information in the Application Information section of this page.
 For more information contact Dr. Elizabeth Schauer at firstname.lastname@example.org.

 All applicants must complete both the UA Graduate College application (UA GradApp) and the UA Fred Fox School of Music application (Acceptd) for admission.
 Students who apply by December 1 will be given the greatest consideration for financial aid.
 Please be prepared to upload the following documents and materials directly to the UA Fred Fox School of Music via the Acceptd online application:

-Official transcripts from all institutions that you have attended.
+- Official academic transcript(s) from all institutions that you have attended*